box/developer.box.com/content/guides/embed/ui-elements/explorer-metadata.md

 2. Apply an already created template to a Box folder.
 Make sure you enable the cascade policy.
 For detailed instructions, see [instructions on customizing and applying templates][apply-templates].

+### Display name and key parameters

+* The `displayName` parameter is the display name of the template visible in the Admin Console.
+* The `templateKey` parameter is a unique identifier of the template.
+It needs to be unique across the enterprise for which you create the metadata template.
+If you don't provide the `templateKey` parameter, API creates a unique one based on the value in `displayName`.
+* The `[fields].displayName` parameter is the display name of the field as it is shown to the user in the web and mobile apps.
+* The `[fields].key` parameter is a unique identifier for a specific field in the template.
+The identifier must be unique within the template to which it belongs.

 ## Display metadata view